tac0turtle/rawraw/crates/module_system/ixc/README.md

 The old handler struct reference can be used to read state from the old handler.
 It isn't necessary to retain all the state from the old handler, just the state that is needed for the migration.
-A valid struct to migrate from must implement the [`ixc_core::handler::NamedHandlerResources`] trait.
+A valid struct to migrate from must implement the [`ixc_core::handler::HandlerResources`] trait.
 Here's a simple way to do this without needing any other code from the old handler:
 ```rust
 #[derive(Resources)]